getconversio/woocommerce-test/README.md

 You'll need an instance of Redis running.
 To test this with a real WooCommerce store, you'll need something like ngrok to expose your localhost to the internet.

+For styling purposes there's a static page that can be accessed at this url: `/return?fake=1`

 ## Config variables

 ```